ShogyX/PlingPling/README.md

 - Available Options: **Position**, **Recursion**, **limit**

 ## Command Options
-The following section contains the way to pass paramaters and rules to the above mentioned commands in order to make a precise and accurate dictionary.
+The following section provide an introduction in how to use customizing options for the scripts commands.

 ### Position
 - Short: &p=